Sunday Edit

 Rebecca Dancer

-If you are still secretly wondering whether or not you can use face cream on your eye area, listen up: It is high-time for you to educate yourself on eye cream.
-No, eye cream is not the same as face cream, and yes, investing in and regularly using a quality eye cream can help prevent a host of unwanted skin issues including fine lines, dark circles and puffiness.
+If you are still secretly wondering whether or not you can use face cream on your eye area, listen up: It is high time for you to educate yourself on eye cream.
+No, eye cream is not the same as face cream, and yes, investing in and regularly using a quality eye cream can help prevent a host of unwanted skin issues, including fine lines, dark circles and inflammation.
+But what is eye cream exactly?
+What makes it stand out?

 But which ingredients should you look out for?
 And when is the best time to apply it?
 If you are curious about all things eye cream, keep reading.